Zomm vs Apple: Can US8351895 be invalidated?

-Early in April this year, Zomm filed a patent infringement suit against Apple with the Southern district court of New York.
-Unlike most other suits, this wasn’t simply an act of willful infringement, but had a back story which is interesting in itself.
+Early in April this year, Zomm filed a patent infringement case against Apple with the Southern district court of New York.
+Unlike most other suits, this wasn’t simply an act of willful infringement but had a back story that is interesting in itself.

 Stay with me while I try to narrate these events based on the complaint filed by Zomm.

 It was early 2009.
 The president and co-founder of Zomm: Laurie Penix had been reading an article on Bluetooth technology and while she was at it, she received a call from her friend who enquired whether Ms. Penix had an extra mobile phone as her husband had lost his phone.
 Now call this the combination of circumstances, if you’d like, but at this very moment, Ms. Penix had an idea.

 She wanted to develop a product that could prevent users from misplacing their mobile phones while also serving as a security device.
 This product – named Wireless Leash – was launched in January of 2010 and went on to win the Best of Innovation award at CES the very same month.

 The product received wide acclaim and resultantly, Apple reached out to Zomm to explore the possibility of selling the product through Apple’s brick-and-mortar retail stores and online channels.
 The original Wireless Leash worked with Apples’ iPhones.
 Nonetheless, Apple requested that Zomm create a version of the Wireless Leash that was designed specifically for Apple’s iOS operating systems installed on Apple devices.
 Zomm reallocated funds and once it was in the position to meet Apple’s request, Zomm and Apple entered into a mutual confidentiality agreement on July 29,2010.